 Flourishing is the name of the game at Bridgwater & Taunton College.
-We work to give you the best range of options when you complete your programme.
+That means giving you the best range of options when you complete your programme.
 To help you achieve this, we have embedded the BTC Advantage into every course to support your personal development, behaviour and welfare.